Harsimranjeetkaur04/Sentence-Embeddings-Using-N-Gram-Features-and-Contrastive-Learning-for-Multilingual-Datasets/README.md

 import nltk
 nltk.download('punkt')

-Usage
+#Usage
 Run the main script in a Google Colab environment (recommended for easy dataset upload):

-Upload your dataset file (text file with one sentence per line).
+-Upload your dataset file (text file with one sentence per line).

-The script will tokenize the sentences, generate n-grams, and train a Word2Vec model.
+-The script will tokenize the sentences, generate n-grams, and train a Word2Vec model.

-Perform unsupervised contrastive learning to fine-tune embeddings.
+-Perform unsupervised contrastive learning to fine-tune embeddings.

-Evaluate embeddings on a downstream text classification task (using example labels or your own).
+-Evaluate embeddings on a downstream text classification task (using example labels or your own).

-Example to run in a Colab notebook cell:
-!python sentence_embedding_model.py

-Code Structure
+#Code Structure

 SentenceEmbeddingModel class: Core class for preprocessing, Word2Vec training, embedding generation, and contrastive learning.